 Peppermint Meringue Cookies can last for days in an air-tight container away from humidity.
 If you want to freeze them, place a sheet of parchment paper between each layer as you stack them.

 To defrost, remove them from the container and place them on the counter for an hour before serving.

 The important thing is to keep them away from humidity because these fluffy little bites of sweetness will soak up any moisture in the air.

 Peppermint Meringue Cookies

 - Parchment paper or silicone baking mat

 - 4 egg whites room temperature (or 1/2 cup pasteurized egg whites from a carton)

 - 1/2 teaspoon peppermint extract NOT peppermint oil

-- Wipe a large mixing bowl and whisk with a towel lightly dampened in white vinegar to ensure they're completely grease free.
+- Wipe the stand mixer's bowl and whisk with a towel lightly dampened in white vinegar to ensure they're completely grease free.
 Let these air dry.